 How to Recognize & Leave a Toxic Relationship

-Toxic relationships can have a profound impact on an individual's mental and emotional well-being, often leading to feelings of anxiety, self-doubt, and low self-esteem.
-Recognizing the signs of a toxic relationship and taking steps to leave it safely and with self-respect can be challenging but necessary for personal growth and healing.
-In this blog, we will explore the characteristics of a toxic relationship, and offer guidance on how to end it while preserving your self-respect and emotional well-being.
+Toxic relationships can profoundly impact your mental and emotional well-being, often leading to anxiety, self-doubt, and low self-esteem.
+Recognizing the signs and taking steps to leave safely can be challenging, but it is necessary for personal growth and healing.

 Identifying a Toxic Relationship